Sci-K 2026

 About

 Recently, we have experienced a massive increase in the volume of scientific articles and research artefacts (e.g., datasets, models, software packages).
-This trend is expected to continue and opens up challenges including the development of large-scale machine-readable representations of scientific knowledge, making scholarly data and knowledge discoverable and accessible, and designing reliable and comprehensive metrics to assess scientific impact.
-Sci-K provides a forum for researchers and practitioners from different disciplines to present, educate, and guide research related to scientific knowledge.
+This trend is expected to continue and pose challenges, including developing large-scale machine-readable representations of scientific knowledge, making scholarly data and knowledge discoverable and accessible, and designing reliable and comprehensive metrics to assess scientific impact and measure the quality of structured scientific resources and AI-driven research support.
+Sci-K provides a forum for researchers and practitioners from diverse disciplines to present, educate, and guide research on scientific knowledge.
 Three themes cover the most important challenges in this field: representation, discoverability, and assessment.

 Representation